rpgarner/u2_lesson_intro_to_state/README.md

 Let me introduce you to the `useState` hook!

-The `useState` hook is a declaritive way to manage state, each `useState` is in charge of managing it's own state!
+The `useState` hook is a declarative way to manage state, each `useState` is in charge of managing it's own state!
 Let's see this in action.
 In order to utilize `useState`, we need to import it from react.

 Modify your `React` import statement in your `TodoList.js` to the following: